sergueik/springboot_study/basic-mermaid/README.md

 > **The application can be prepared now, delivered now, and used much later—even after the container that prepared or delivered it no longer exists.**

 ### See Also

   * [github allows including diagrams in Markdown files with Mermaid](https://github.blog/developer-skills/github/include-diagrams-markdown-files-mermaid/) since 2022 - also embedded in GitLab, Gitea, Joplin, Notion.
-There is an __Mermaid diagram previewer for Visual Studio Code__ [extension](https://marketplace.visualstudio.com/items?itemName=vstirbu.vscode-mermaid-preview)
+There is an __Mermaid Diagram previewer for Visual Studio Code__ [extension](https://marketplace.visualstudio.com/items?itemName=vstirbu.vscode-mermaid-preview)

 ![Preview Mermaid](screenshots/capture-vscode3.png)

 along with several other extensions

 ![Available Extensions](screenshots/capture-vscode-extensions.png)

 ### Reconstruction Status